 Tips for Handling Your Credit Score

 - Consider talking to a financial advisor about protecting your credit score.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Everyone wants their credit score to be as high as possible.
 You can also use credit cards to aid your score while earning valuable rewards.
 If you’re looking for your next credit card, consider using SmartAsset’s guide to 2020’s best credit cards.